-Under IFRS, the Class B LP Units, DUs and IDUs are classified as financial liabilities and measured at fair value through profit and loss (FVTPL).
+Under IFRS, the Class B LP Units and unit-based compensation are classified as financial liabilities and measured at fair value through profit and loss ("FVTPL").
 The fair value of the Class B LP Units, DUs and IDUs will be measured every period by reference to the traded value of the REIT Units, with changes in measurement recorded in net income and comprehensive income.
 Distributions on the Class B LP Units will be recorded in interest expense and other financing charges in the period in which they become payable.

-The impact of the movement in the traded value of the REIT Units resulted in an increase in fair value adjustment for Class B LP Units and DUs and IDUs in Q1 2021 of \$7,553 (Q1 2020 - decrease of \$48,670).
+The impact of the movement in the traded value of the REIT Units resulted in an increase in fair value adjustment for Class B LP Units and unit-based compensation in Q2 2021 of \$10,356 (Q2 2020 - increase of \$19,332), and an increase of \$17,909 for YTD 2021 (YTD 2020 - decrease of \$29,338).

 The REIT enters into interest rate swaps to limit its exposure to fluctuations in the interest rates on variable rate financings for certain of its Credit Facilities.
-Gains or losses arising from the change in the fair value of the interest rate derivative contracts are recognized in the consolidated statements of income and comprehensive income.
+Gains or losses arising from the change in the fair value of the interest rate derivative contracts are recognized in the consolidated statements of income (loss) and comprehensive income (loss).

-The fair value adjustment for interest rate swaps for Q1 2021 was a gain of \$11,093 (Q1 2020 - loss of \$18,631).
-The variances reflect an increase in interest rates in the derivative market as at March 31, 2021.
+The fair value adjustment for interest rate swaps for Q2 2021 was a loss of \$392 (Q2 2020 - loss of \$1,796) and a gain of \$10,701 for YTD 2021 (YTD 2020 - loss of \$20,427).
+The variances reflect a decline in interest rates in the derivative market as at June 30, 2021.